 - 1. Graduates will possess the knowledge and skills for immediate employment in related business support areas. - 2.
-Graduates will be experienced in business protocol via internships and capstone courses. - 3.
-Graduates will have successfully mastered the general education program requirements for work and life - 4.
+Graduates will have successfully mastered the general education program requirements for work and life roles. - 3.
 Graduates will be proficient in the use of business software applications.